Euan Morton: Stage career

 In regional theatre, he played the title role in The Who's Tommy at the Bay Street Theatre in Sag Harbor, New York in the year 2006.
 In 2010, he played Anatoly Sergievsky in the Signature Theatre (Arlington, Virginia) production of Chess.
 In 2011, he played the role of Launce in Two Gentlemen of Verona at Shakespeare Theatre Company.
 He appeared in the play Heart of Robin Hood, written by David Farr, which played in Winnipeg and Toronto in December 2014 through March 2015, in the role of Prince John.

 Morton won a Helen Hayes Award for his performance as Leo Frank in the musical Parade at Ford's Theatre in Washington, D.C. from September to October 2011.

-Morton assayed the role of Sherlock Holmes in Ken Ludwig's Baskerville: A Sherlock Holmes Mystery at the Old Globe Theatre in San Diego, California in 2015.
+Also in 2011, he sang the role of Renfield in the 2011 studio recording of Frank Wildhorn's Dracula, the Musical, singing "Master's Song" and the reprise of that song.
+He played the role of Sherlock Holmes in Ken Ludwig's Baskerville: A Sherlock Holmes Mystery at the Old Globe Theatre in San Diego, California, in 2015.
+He assumed the role of Hedwig in the US tour of Hedwig and The Angry Inch from November 2016 to July 2017.

-Morton is also credited with performing as Renfield in the 2011 Studio Recording of Frank Wildhorn's Dracula, the Musical, singing "Master's Song" and "Master's Song (Reprise)".

-As of 29 November 2016, he assumed the role of Hedwig in Hedwig and The Angry Inch US tour.
-On 2 July 2017, Morton finished his last show of the Hedwig tour.

-On 12 July 2017, Euan's son Iain Armitage announced via Facebook video on his Facebook page that his father would be taking over the role of King George in Hamilton on Broadway.
-He has been playing the role since 28 July 2017.
+He took over the role of King George in Hamilton on Broadway in July 2017 and played the role until September 2023.

+He most recently starred as Leo in the North American première of Ceilidh, an immersive Scottish musical at the M&T Bank Exchange in Baltimore, Maryland, from September 6 to October 12, 2025.

 Voice work

+From 2011 to 2022, he provided the voice for the male Sith Inquisitor player character in the MMORPG Star Wars: The Old Republic, created by BioWare and LucasArts, a role that spanned over eleven years and eight major expansions.
+His work included approximately 20,000 lines of dialogue with multiple variations for different player choices.
+He also voiced the 9.5 hour long audiobook Star Wars: Tarkin released in November 2014.

+From 2019 to 2024, Morton provided the voice for George, a recurring demonic character, in the CBS/Paramount+ supernatural drama series Evil.
+His voice work brought to life a character that appears throughout the show's four-season run as a manifestation in the protagonist's dreams and nightmares.

-Morton has performed numerous audio books, including among others, Fool (2009), Sacré Bleu (2012), and The Serpent of Venice (2014), all written by Christopher Moore, in addition to the Kilo Five trilogy by Karen Traviss and Carry On by Rainbow Rowell (2015).
-He also did voice work in the 2009 animated movie My Dog Tulip, and voices the male Sith Inquisitor in the MMORPG Star Wars: The Old Republic, created by BioWare and LucasArts.
+Morton has performed numerous audiobooks, including among others, Fool (2009), Sacré Bleu (2012), and The Serpent of Venice (2014), all written by Christopher Moore, in addition to the Kilo Five trilogy by Karen Traviss and Carry On by Rainbow Rowell (2015).
+He also did voice work in the 2009 animated movie My Dog Tulip.